Honduras seizes cocaine paste hidden in wooden sticks

-The paste, which serves as the basis for making cocaine, was found inside the sticks shipped in four of eight containers that came from Cartagena, Colombia, authorities said.
+The paste, which serves as the basis for making cocaine, was found inside the sticks shipped in two of eight containers that came from Cartagena, Colombia, authorities said.

 “The cocaine paste was inserted in (sticks) of wood that appeared to be completely closed,” a police spokesman said.